-Best Baby Breathing Monitor 2022: Owlet Smart Sock 3
+The overall top-rated Breathing Monitor in 2022: Owlet Smart Sock 3

 Until 2015, there wasn’t a truly reliable baby breathing monitor that tracks key vital signs such as heartbeat and breathing rate of infants.
 Since the release of Owlet Smart Sock, it has remained the favorite for most parents that have continued to rely on it.

 In 2022, our overall best breathing monitor is owlet’s 3rd generation smart sock which was released in July 2020.

 Reviews of top Baby Breathing Monitor Brands in 2022